Biography

 Born San Francisco, California

-With a career spanning over two decades in the field of art education, design, and implementation of art programming in human service organizations, Angie has demonstrated a commitment to social justice.
-Her pioneering work includes the establishment of numerous programs aimed at the upliftment and empowerment of marginalized communities.
+Angie has demonstrated a commitment to social justice with the establishment of numerous programs aimed at the empowerment of marginalized communities.
 Notable examples of her work include stARTing, which provided contemplative art experiences to adults with developmental disabilities in Manhattan, Lifesigns, an AIDS awareness mural and theater initiative in Ethiopia, Eye2Eye, which empowered youth through media in the South Bronx, and Windup Media STEAM workshops for families and children in Paris.
+In Boulder, Colorado, during COVID-19, she organized Creative Catalyzers , which aimed to build bridges between sustainable companies, human service projects, artists, and tech companies.